UMWEDU/umw-commencement-sync/_pages/guide.md

 <a href="http://www.umw.edu/commencement/wp-content/uploads/sites/13/2015/01/cordscrop.png"><img class="alignright wp-image-467 size-medium" src="http://www.umw.edu/commencement/wp-content/uploads/sites/13/2015/01/cordscrop-148x300.png" alt="Student wearing commencement cords" width="148" height="300" /></a></div>
 <div>Students may be eligible to wear grad cords denoting University activities and accomplishments outside of the classroom.</div>
 <div>To determine eligibility, please review the criteria here:  <a href="https://students.umw.edu/studentactivities/graduation-cords/">http://students.umw.edu/studentactivities/graduation-cords</a>/.
 For additional information, please contact the at 540-654-2272 or <a href="mailto:SAE@umw.edu">SAE@umw.edu</a></div>
+<div>Cords may be purchased at the UMW Bookstore.
+A single cord retails for about $8 and double cords for $15.</div>
 <h4>Diploma Frame Selection</h4>
 A variety of UMW eco-friendly frames are available with a 10% savings during Grad Fair.
 <h2>Getting your name right!</h2>